 The current status of national implementation legislation is not known.
 In September 2013, the Monitor was informed that a committee on international humanitarian law was considering the status of international instruments that Nigeria is party to or has yet to join.
 While consultations were ongoing, the implementing legislation for the Mine Ban Treaty had not yet been sent by the committee to parliament.
 In 2006, Nigeria reported that an implementation bill was undergoing its first reading in the National Assembly.

-It is unclear if Nigeria is in violation of its Article 5 obligations from any residual contamination from the Biafran war.
+It is unclear if Nigeria is in violation of its Article 5 obligations from any residual contamination from the Biafran Civil War.
 In 2004, Nigeria did not report any contamination in its initial Article 7 report.
-Subsequent Article 7 reports suggest contamination was periodically cleared in areas associated with the Biafran civil war.
+Subsequent Article 7 reports suggest contamination was periodically cleared in areas associated with the Biafran Civil War.
 In October 2017, the Economic Community of Western African States (ECOWAS) Court of Justice awarded 88 billion Naira (US$242.4 million) in damages against the federal government for its failure to clear landmines and other explosive remnants of war (ERW) remaining from the civil war in the southeast of the country.
 In a consent judgment, the court ordered the federal government to commence clearance within 45 days.
-Landmine victims launched the legal case against the Nigerian government at the ECOWAS Court in 2012, requesting the court to order the Nigerian government to act on explosive hazards remaining in 11 states of the country.
+Landmine victims had launched the legal case against the Nigerian government at the ECOWAS Court in 2012, requesting the court to order the Nigerian government to act on explosive hazards remaining in 11 states within the country.
 In May 2019, Nigeria stated at the intersessional meetings that “as soon as security conditions permit, non-technical survey of antipersonnel mines, anti-vehicle mines, Improvised Explosive Devices (IEDs) will commence in Nigeria’s three most conflict affected states, Borno, Yobe, and Adamawa and this will enable us to provide necessary information on the discovery of any contamination from antipersonnel mines, including victim-activated IEDs.”

 Nigeria has signed, but not ratified, both the Convention on Cluster Munitions and the Convention on Conventional Weapons (CCW).